← Two Player Chess

 The apps store the following information locally on your device only:

 This data is retained on your device for as long as you keep the apps installed and is removed when you uninstall the apps or clear their data.
 It never leaves your device unless you choose to share or export it (for example, by tapping the share button to send a PGN to another app).
+We do not retain a copy of this data on our side.

 4. Local-network play (Nearby)